Netflix/vmaf/resource/doc/ffmpeg.md

 make install
 ```

 Using FFmpeg+libvmaf is very powerful, as you can create complex filters to calculate VMAF directly on videos of different encoding formats and resolutions.
-For the best practices of computing VMAF at the right resolution, refer to our [techblog](https://medium.com/netflix-techblog/vmaf-the-journey-continues-44b51ee9ed12).
+For the best practices of computing VMAF at the right resolution, refer to our [tech blog](https://medium.com/netflix-techblog/vmaf-the-journey-continues-44b51ee9ed12).

 We provide a few examples how you can construct the FFmpeg command line and use VMAF as a filter.
 Note that you may need to download the test videos from [vmaf_resource](https://github.com/Netflix/vmaf_resource/tree/master/python/test/resource).